Quantum optical shallow networks: INTRODUCTION

 In this paper, we present a quantum optical version of a classical shallow neural network.
 We consider the Hong-Ou-Mandel effect~\citep{hong1987measurement,brańczyk2017hong}, in which the probability that two photons exit a beam splitter in different modes, depends on their spectral distinguishability, with applications to kernel methods~\citep{bowie2023quantum} and optical perceptrons~\citep{roncallo2025quantum}.
 In our method, the spatial modes of a pure photon encode the input features, given by diffraction on a free-space object or as data encoded by a spatial light modulator (SLM).
 Then, a mixture of single-photon states encodes $M$ set of trainable parameters (the analogue of the network hidden layer).
-We show that the response function of this apparatus is a universal approximator, yielding \cref{eq:UniversalApproximator} from the rate of photons coincidences at the output ports.
+We show that the response function of this apparatus is that of a universal approximator with additional normalization constraints, yielding \cref{eq:UniversalApproximator} from the rate of photons coincidences at the output ports.
 See \cref{fig:Setup} for a representation of this architecture.
-We demonstrate that our protocol requires constant resources for a single classification instance, both in terms of photons and computational operations: a superexponential speedup over its classical counterpart.
+We demonstrate that our protocol requires constant resources in inference, both in terms of photons and computational operations: a superexponential speedup over its classical counterpart.
 Finally, we numerically assess its approximation capabilities by verifying that increasing the number of neurons leads to improved accuracy in image classification tasks.
+Our framework provides a theoretical protocol adaptable to different experimental platforms.
+An actual implementation is under investigation~\citep{sciarrino2026quantum}.